xinzhe-chen/xinzhe-chen.github.io/_pages/about.md

 I am a MSc student at National University of Singapore, majoring in Computer Engineering (Digitalization and Communication Technology Track).

 My research interests lie in cryptography topics, especially in **secure network protocols** and **zero knowledge**.
-Blockchain and hash signature are interesting to me as well.
+Blockchain and hash signature are interesting to me as well. <br>
 I am actively looking for research opportunities in these areas, and I am also open to internships in industry labs.

 ## News